bruno-415/music-video/README.md

 Program requirements:
 ---------------------
 Your program must use three classes to model the particles.
 A "Normal" particle class, an "Oddball" particle class and a "Jumbo" particle class.
 All the particles must be stored in a single array using an interface.
-Your program must use at least one constant (for number of particles).

 Steps to completing this assignment
 -----------------------------------